kriskbx/gitlab-time-tracker/readme.md

 ## documentation

+How to install and use gtt?
 You can find the documentation [here](https://github.com/kriskbx/gitlab-time-tracker/blob/master/documentation.md).

 ## support further development